Daniels-not/Daniels-not/README.md

 ### Hi there 👋, I am Ramy Campusano Volquez
 #### Junior Software Engineer

 My name is Ramy Campusano Volquez, and I am a software engineer who values simplicity.
-I am currently studying computer science at Oakwood University, where I am developing my passion for conceptualizing, developing, and deploying ideas to the digital world.
+I am studying computer science at Oakwood University, developing my passion for conceptualizing, developing, and deploying ideas to the digital world.

 As an advocate for higher education, I am committed to advancing my knowledge and skills to reach my goals.
 When I set my sights on a target, I put my all into achieving it.
-I believe in the power of the internet to create positive change, and I am excited to contribute to its growth and development through my work as a software engineer.
+I believe in the power of the Internet to create positive change, and I am excited to contribute to its growth and development through my work as a software engineer.

 [Check out my portfolio](https://portfolio-daniels-not.vercel.app/)

       🎓 I am currently pursuing my **Bachelor of computer science**.

-      🔭 I’m currently working on a **Personal Proyects**
+      🔭 I’m currently working on a **Schedule Tweets App**

       🌱 I’m currently learning **ASP.NET**.